N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

 We will discuss this in detail in the next few slides, zooming in on each part of the database.

+We are not going to discuss *content* in detail (that's for the user meeting).
+Rather, we will walk through the structure of the RHPdb, including some example records, to get a feel for what's stored where.

 ----

 ## Projects